 \subsection{\texorpdfstring{Definition of \(\leq \) and of \(<\)}{Definition of <= and of <}}

-The main job remains to be done, i.e.\ to define two binary relations \(\leq \) and \(<\) on \(\ord\) with the required properties, viz. \begin{itemize} \item the relation \gui{\(\alpha\leq \beta\) and \(\beta\leq \alpha\)} has to be an equivalence relation (we shall denote by \(\Ord\) the quotient set); \item the relations \(\leq \) and \(<\) and the maps \(\sup\) and \(\suc\) have to descend to the quotient (we shall not change their names); \item with these maps and relations, \(\Ord\) has to be an \ept{\fF}. \end{itemize}
+The main job remains to be done, i.e.\ to define two binary relations \(\leq \) and \(<\) on \(\ord\) with the required properties, viz. \begin{itemize} \item the relation \gui{\(\alpha\leq \beta\) and \(\beta\leq \alpha\)} has to be an equivalence relation (we shall denote by \(\Ord\) the quotient set); \item the relations \(\leq \) and \(<\) and the maps \(\sup\) and \(\suc\) have to descend to the quotient (we shall not change their names), i.e.\ they have to be compatible with the equivalence relation; \item with these maps and relations, \(\Ord\) has to be an \ept{\fF}. \end{itemize}